 The voltage regulator function is built into the system board.
 This feature supports the microprocessor on the system board.

-The illustrations in this section might differ slightly from your hardware.
+The illustrations in this section might differ slightly from the hardware.

-Installing or Replacing Microprocessors:
+Installing or replacing microprocessors:

 This section gives the procedure for installing microprocessors.
 If you want to remove a microprocessor, reverse the order of the following steps.